JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 - Large soil cores extracted and analyzed in lab
 - Time-consuming, labor-intensive

-*Currently the method of measuring carbon in a field is "Core Harvesting".
+*Currently the common method of measuring carbon in a field is "Core Harvesting".
 Core harvesting is where large tubes called "cores" are dug into the soil and taken to a lab for analysis.*

 ## In Situ Spectroscopy Device